San Pancho Mexico Internet, Phone, payphones and cell phones

 San Pancho Internet:

--For computer access, there are a few internet “cafés” scattered about town.
-The going rate at the internet cafés is usually around $20 pesos an hour.
+- for computer access, there are a few internet cafés scattered about town.
+The going rate at the internet cafés is usually around $20 pesos per hour.

--And if you are bringing your own laptop or PDA, the principal restaurants/cafés tend to have wireless Internet, for which they can give you the password.
+- and if you are bringing your own laptop, tablet or smart phone, the principal restaurants/cafés tend to have wireless Internet, for which they can give you the password.

 San Pancho Cell phones:

--For those planning perhaps a longer stay, a great option is to purchase one of the cheap cell phone models (around $20 USD) sold for instance at Telcel locations or Oxxo minimarts in Puerto Vallarta/Bucerias/Sayulita etc. These cell phones are pay as you go and can make and receive international calls.
-Before leaving San Pancho you can donate the cell phone at Entre Amigos where they will distribute them to families without phone who can use them for emergency calls.
+- another great option is to purchase one of the cheap cell phone models (around $20 USD), sold at Telcel locations, or Kiosko or Oxxo minimarts in Puerto Vallarta/Bucerias/Sayulita etc. These cell phones are pay-as-you-go and you can make and receive international calls.
+But remember that you then have to learn how to use them, and they are generally unsophisticated and painful to use for texting or emailing.
+Before leaving San Pancho you can donate the cell phone at Entre Amigos where they will distribute them to families without phones who can use them for emergency calls.